bf-yang/bf-yang.github.io/_pages/about.md

 [[**Paper**](https://dl.acm.org/doi/pdf/10.1145/3699765)]

-We introduce *DrHouse*, an LLM-based diagnostic reasoning system that can leverage the sensor data on smart devices and the up-to-date expert knowledge for multi-turn diagnosis.
+We introduce *DrHouse*, an LLM-based diagnostic reasoning system that can leverage the sensor data on smart devices and the up-to-date expert knowledge for reliable multi-turn diagnosis.

 </div>
 </div>